Timelines and Planning

 On the Day of the Oral Defence

-The Zoom meeting will be available 30 minutes prior to the start time of your exam and we recommend that you take advantage of this time to set up and settle in.
-A Doctoral Exams Team will be present for this time to assist you.
+For Online defences, the Zoom meeting will also be available 30 minutes prior to the start time of your exam, and we recommend that you take advantage of this time to set up and settle in.
+A Doctoral Exams Team member will be present for this time to assist you.

-You are expected to provide the equipment for your remote defence.
+For online defences, you are expected to provide the equipment and location.
 Please talk to your supervisor or program if you would like to arrange to use any on-campus facilities for your defence.
-Doctoral Exams rooms are not currently available.

 Quorum is normally 4-5 examiners plus the Chair.
 See Examination Committee for more details.